 - Key legislation

-This document is a guide to the rights and obligations that arise when a consumer buys services from a trader.
+This is a guide to the rights and obligations that arise when a trader supplies services to a consumer.
 It answers questions that are commonly raised by traders about their obligations towards the individual consumer.

 What is a trader?